onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Networking.rst

     :validation_mode: static
     :updated: casablanca

-    A VNF's port connected to an internal network **MUST NOT** connect the port to VMs in another VNF and/or an external gateway and/or external router.
+    A VNF's port connected to an internal network **MUST NOT** use the port for the purpose of reaching VMs in another VNF and/or an external gateway and/or
+    external router.

 .. req::